 I pushed in near the wall I wanted and looked above me towards the windows I knew would be my way in.
 The windows reflected the ever present light pollution of the city back at me, giving just enough light to see where I would climb up.

 I released my whip from it’s belt holster and snapped it at the overhang.
 The leather whip cracked in the air and fell back towards my face.
 I snaked it around for another attempt and noticed the stone and cement cracks before me.
 I wrapped the whip back into its holster and tested the crack.
-Just wide enough for my fingers and boot tips, and just strong enough to hold me.
+Just wide enough for my fingers and cowboy boot tips, and just strong enough to hold me.
 I began to climb with my bear like strength.

 I clambored heavily onto the darkened window sill looking into the room beyond.
 I took a few moments to catch my breath after the half story climb.
 The room within was marble and shiny, filled with pedestals.
 On each pedestal lay artifacts for display to the savage peoples of this land.
 The room was sterile and unlived.
 A place devoid of the daily joys a well lived room would hold, not even a single blanket in sight.
 I leaned against the side of the window and pointed my championship belt buckle at the glass.

 The buckle was a large circle of silver covered in chevron designs and highlighted with turquoise and beadwork.
 It was specially made using the most modern technology, and could handle most tasks I set it.
 The buckle worked by converting the kinetic energy of my hand waving before it into both power and commands.
 I waved my hand into a complex pattern of wind and design until a short laser of blue beamed from one of the stones.
 The laser struck the glass and cut a smooth circle just above the inner catch.